HOW TO REBOOT THE UK ECONOMY - My column in the Sunday Telegraph - 14th June

-This appeared in the Opinion section of the Sunday Telegraph on Sunday, 14th June, 2020 by GERARD LYONS
+The below column appeared in the Opinion section of the Sunday Telegraph on Sunday, 14th June, 2020.

 From slashing VAT to delivering better broadband, here's how to fix the economy